Parameters by theme

 Recency

-Using the recency value gives a higher rank to stories that were published most recently, whilst still giving weight to your query.
+Using the recency value gives a higher rank to stories published most recently while still giving weight to your query.

 Published datetime stamp